lrfinotti/cybr201_book/10-RSA.md

 This situation is not too far fetched: imagine that Alice is an online retailer and Bob had the send his credit card number twice, for different transactions, and Alice had to change the encryption scheme for some reason (e.g., security concerns with the former encrypting exponent) in between transactions.

-The bottom line is that if Alice needs to change the encryption method, *she should change the modulus $N$, and not only the encrypting exponent*.
+The bottom line is that if Alice needs to change the encryption method, *she should change the modulus $N$, and not only the encrypting/decoding exponents*.